fireflycons/kubeadm-on-ubuntu-jammy/README.md

 # Building a kubeadm cluster on Ubuntu 22.04 (Jammy Jellyfish)

 Here I'm going to install a kubeadm cluster with one control node and two workers at v1.24.
-I'm not going to detail the provisioning of the ubuntu servers here, as the cluster installation *should* work whether using VirtualBox, a hypervisor (Hyper-V, VMware etc), or cloud instances, so this guide starts from the point where you have 3 ubuntu servers provisioned that can see each other across the network.
+I'm not going to detail the provisioning of the ubuntu servers here, as the cluster installation *should* work whether using VirtualBox, a hypervisor (Hyper-V, VMware etc), or cloud instances, so this guide starts from the point where you have 3 ubuntu servers provisioned that can see each other across the network, and see the Internet.
 I used Hyper-V for this build, and configured static IPs for the servers.

 ## Initial configuration of Operating System